the-can-of-soup/powerpoint_constructible_colors/README.md

 This program aims to solve a very specific problem so watch this video from 9:58 for the explanation: https://youtu.be/iT2pfmv3cSE?t=598

+## Requirements

+Use `pip install -r requirements.txt` to get everything you need.

 ## Which Colors Are Constructible?

 Currently, I have checked and found that over 99.5% of possible hex color codes are constructable, and not a single unconstructible color has been found so far.